MUSE-FM: Multi-task Environment-aware Foundation Model for Wireless Communications

 \subsection{Prior Works}

 There is an emerging trend of leveraging FMs to support massive device density, high-data-rate communications, and ubiquitous intelligence in 6G networks~\cite{LAM4PHY,LLM5,LLM6}.
-To be specific, existing works mainly have attempted to harness three key advantages of FMs, namely powerful feature extraction capability, few-shot learning capability, and generalization capability, to address challenges in wireless communication systems.
-Firstly, owing to the substantial parameters, FMs acquire superior feature extraction capabilities compared to traditional DL architectures.
-This inherent advantage has attracted a growing research focus on leveraging these models to address complex problems and scenarios for various tasks in wireless communications, including channel prediction and scatter generation, etc. Specifically, Liu et al.~\cite{LLM4CP} first introduce FM to physical layer communications, and propose LLM4CP to deal with the challenge of channel prediction in high-dynamic scenarios.
+To be specific, existing works mainly have attempted to harness three key advantages of FMs, namely powerful feature extraction, few-shot learning, and generalization capability, to address challenges in wireless communication systems.
+Firstly, owing to the substantial parameters, FMs acquire superior feature extraction capabilities compared to traditional deep learning (DL) architectures.
+This inherent advantage has attracted a growing research focus on leveraging these models to address complex problems and scenarios for various tasks in wireless communications, such as channel prediction and scatter generation.
+Specifically, Liu et al.~\cite{LLM4CP} introduce FM to physical layer communications, and propose LLM4CP to deal with the challenge of channel prediction in high-dynamic scenarios.
 LLM4CP unleashes the power of FMs to achieve accurate channel prediction.
-It is proposed by Li et al. in~\cite{ISAC} that an FM-enabled decomposition-based multi-objective evolutionary algorithm can jointly optimize the communication and sensing objectives in integrated sensing and communication (ISAC) systems.
-Han et al.~\cite{LLM4SG} focus on the scatterer generation task from LiDAR point clouds in multiple scenarios with multiple frequency bands, which demonstrates the advantages of FM in handling complex tasks and adapting to dynamic environments.
-Besides, FMs are also employed in fluid antenna systems~\cite{FAS} to tackle the challenges associated with user mobility.
+It is proposed in~\cite{ISAC} that an FM-enabled decomposition-based multi-objective evolutionary algorithm can jointly optimize the communication and sensing objectives in integrated sensing and communication (ISAC) systems. \cite{CNN-GPT2} focuses on beam prediction task for near-field communications, which demonstrates the advantages of FM in handling complex temporal dynamics due to the joint dependence on user angle and distance for near field channels.
+Besides, FMs are also employed in fluid antenna systems~\cite{FAS} to tackle the challenges of user mobility.